-Delevent tymes of Cignificant harm Cianificant Relevant types of Significant harm Significant receptor possibility of Due no articlia the a forms of For every a substantial dissipation is significant harm Conditions would exist Property in the form of: Crops, including timber; Produce grown domestically, or on allotments, for consumption; Livestock; Other owned or domesticated animals; Wild animals which are the subject of shooting or fishing rights.
+Relevant types of receptor Significant harm Significant possibility of significant harm Property in the form of: Crops, including timber; Produce grown domestically, or on allotments, for consumption; Livestock; Other owned or domesticated animals; Wild animals which are the subject of shooting or fishing rights.
 For crops, a substantial diminution in yield or other substantial loss in their value resulting from death, disease or other physical damage.
 For domestic pets, death, serious disease or serious physical damage.
 For other property in this category, a substantial loss in its value resulting from death, disease or other serious physical damage.
 The local authority should regard a substantial loss in value as occurring only when a substantial proportion of the animals or crops are dead or otherwise no longer fit for their intended purpose.
 Food should be regarded as being no longer fit for purpose when it fails to comply with the provisions of the Food Safety Act 1990.
-Where a diminution in yield or loss in value is caused by a contaminant linkage, a 20% diminution or loss should be regarded as a benchmark for what constitutes a substantial diminution or loss. for considering that a significant possibility of significant harm exists to the relevant types of receptor where the local authority considers that significant harm is more likely than not to result from the contaminant linkage in question, taking into account relevant information for that type of contaminant linkage, particularly in relation to the ecotoxicological effects of the contaminant.
-In this section, this description of significant harm is referred to as an "animal or crop effect".
-Property in the form of Structural failure, substantial damage Conditions would exist buildings.
-For this purpose, "building" means any structure or erection, and any part of a building including any part below ground level, but does not include plant or machinery comprised in a building, or buried services such as sewers, water pipes or electricity cables. or substantial interference with any right of occupation.
+Where a diminution in yield or loss in value is caused by a contaminant linkage, a 20% diminution or loss should be regarded as a benchmark for what constitutes a substantial diminution or loss.
+Conditions would exist for considering that a significant possibility of significant harm exists to the relevant types of receptor where the local authority considers that significant harm is more likely than not to result from the contaminant linkage in question, taking into account relevant information for that type of contaminant linkage, particularly in relation to the ecotoxicological effects of the contaminant.
+Property in the form of buildings.
+For this purpose, "building" means any structure or erection, and any part of a building including any part below ground level, but does not include plant or machinery comprised in a building, or buried services such as sewers, water pipes or electricity cables. "animal or crop effect".
+Structural failure, substantial damage or substantial interference with any right of occupation.
 The local authority should regard substantial damage or substantial interference as occurring when any part of the building ceases to be capable of being used for the purpose for which it is or was intended.
 In the case of a scheduled Ancient Monument, substantial damage should also be regarded as occurring when the damage significantly impairs the historic, architectural, traditional, artistic or archaeological interest by reason of which the monument was scheduled.
-In this Section, this description of significant harm is referred to as a for considering that a significant possibility of significant harm exists to the relevant types of receptor where the local authority considers that significant harm is more likely than not to result from the contaminant linkage in question during the expected economic life of the building (or in the case of a scheduled Ancient Monument the foreseeable future), taking into account relevant information for that type of contaminant linkage. "building effect".
+In this Section, this description of significant harm is referred to as a "building effect".
+Conditions would exist for considering that a significant possibility of significant harm exists to the relevant types of receptor where the local authority considers that significant harm is more likely than not to result from the contaminant linkage in question during the expected economic life of the building (or in the case of a scheduled Ancient Monument the foreseeable future), taking into account relevant information for that type of contaminant linkage.